damodhar92/Projects/Excel Projects/Gokul Store Data Analysis/README.md

 16. B2B  #It indicates Business-to-Business

 ## Key Steps
-+ Using Excel Power Query, shape, transform, and cleand the data
++ Using Excel Power Query, shape, transform, and cleaned the data
 + Generated Pivot table to summarize and aggregate the cleaned data
 + Pivot table data used for visualization such as charts.
 Bar Charts, Pie charts, and Funnel Charts used for visualization
-+ Created Filters Monthely column, Channels column
++ Created Filters Monthly column, Channels column
-+ Sales Annual DashBoard is Developed Using filters and Visualization Charts
++ Sales Annual Dashboard is Developed Using filters and Visualization Charts

 ## DashBoard